Home > research > Records > Military

 Military Records

-This database includes the names of Oklahoma military casualties from World War I, World War II, Korea and Vietnam.
+Search a database of Oklahoma military casualties from World War I, World War II, Korea, and Vietnam.
 Search now.

 Revolutionary War Pension and Bounty Land-Warrant Applications